 A data backup plan

 Cloud continues to grow and along with the threat of permanent data loss.
 So, it is important to have a secure backup plan for the data.
 This is more about securing your business than to secure your actual data.
 The IT heads must hand out data and application to several zones for further protection and stick to the best practice of a daily backup, disaster recovery, and off-site storage.

 The basic level of protection for any network – be it home, business or on the cloud is to have a fundamental safety tool, i.e., a genuine cloud antivirus and if able firewalls.
 There are many loyal, enterprise-level cloud antivirus that has specialized traits to ensure protection against online threats.
 These softwares are free to download.
 On the other hand, firewalls allow companies to set their own rules and policies.
 The company must invest a budget to get a firewall that meets their needs.
 The only thing that the network admin should mind is to turn on the firewall and cloud antivirus to stay protected against any threat and to gain virus removal.

 The importance of cloud is growing exponentially.
 Gartner predicts that the cloud market services will expand 17.3% in 2019, i.e., $206.2 billion, and by 2020, almost 90% of the organization will be utilizing the cloud services.
-It is evident that introducing a new data system follows with serious risks to consider, but it is also obvious that the benefits of cloud computing can help the business grow, especially small business.
+It is evident that introducing a new data system follows with serious risks to consider, but it is also obvious that the benefits of cloud computing can help the business grow, even with the risk.
 Thus, all you have to do is to be cautious and plan the implementation right.